LAST UPDATED: 25th August 2023 by The Editorial Team

-Summary: Learn how to repair damage to plasterboard, fix fine cracks in plasterboard, repair a small hole in plasterboard and repair a large hole in plasterboard.
+Summary: Step by step guide and video showing how to repair damage to plasterboard, fix fine cracks in plasterboard, repair a small hole in plasterboard and repair a large hole in plasterboard.

 Fine cracks in plasterboard walls and ceilings can be filled with filler and sanded.
 The joints between the boards of a plasterboard wall or ceiling are covered by scrim tape.
 Over time the tape can lose its adhesion and come loose.
 This is easily repaired by cutting off the loose piece of tape and replacing it with a new piece of scrim tape or self-adhesive jointing tape, which can then be re-sealed with jointing compound.